schomber/SpotFinder/README.md

 ![](design//admin.jpg)

 #### Design Decisions:
-Users should never have the possibility to delete or edits spots from other users.
+Users should never have the possibility to delete or edit spots from other users.
 A user should not see the user list, as this could lead to problems.
 An Administrator should never have the possibility to delete him self or other Administrators.